pyrovetis/Caesar-cipher/README.md

 # Caesar-cipher

-Simple script to run Caesar cipher on text or text files.
+A simple script to run Caesar cipher on text or text files.

-Script also can be used for ROT13 all you have to do is set the key to 13.
+Script can also be used for ROT13, all you have to do is set the key to 13.

+## Installation

+Download or clone this repository and enter the main folder.
+Python 3 is required to run the application.

 ## Usage